thomashaile/es6-classes/README.md

 ### `index.html`

 Each directory in this repository contains an `index.html` file.
 To step through the code in your browser's debugger or JS Tutor, open one of the `index.html` files with `liveServer`.
 The live page will have a button for each javascript file in this repository.
-One button will load the most recent code from VSC in the debugger, the other button will open the most recent code in a new JS Tutor tab.
+This button will load the most recent code for that exercise in the debugger.

 Happy studying!